Watson-Explorer/wex-wdc-integration-samples/README.md

 ### Required development tools
 - Ruby is required to compile the code.
 Download and install [Ruby 1.9.3](http://rubyinstaller.org/downloads/)
-- Ruby Devkit is useful for development.
+- Ruby DevKit is useful for development on Windows.
 Download and install [Ruby DevKit 4.5.2](http://rubyinstaller.org/downloads/)
 - JRuby is used in the Proxy development.
 Download and install [JRuby 1.7.13](http://www.jruby.org/download)

 ### Required libraries